Integrable dynamics in projective geometry via dimers and triple crossing diagram maps on the cylinder

+is a $\PGL_{d+1}$-invariant generalizing the cross-ratio called the \textit{multi-ratio}.
+Note that $\PGL_{d+1}$-invariance of the multi-ratio and the twisted condition imply that $[{\rm wt}]([L])$ is independent of the choice of lift $\widetilde L$.
+The two moves in Figure~\ref{fig:bigon} induce transformations of TCD maps that give rise to the birational maps of weights described above; see Figure~\ref{fig:localmoves}.

+In Section~\ref{subsec:Kasteleyncylinder}, we construct from a weighted bipartite graph on the torus $(\Gamma,[\wt])$ a matrix~$\Pi(w)$.
+In Section~\ref{subsec:tcdmaps}, we use Kasteleyn theory in the cylinder to construct from $(\Gamma,[\wt])$ and a~choice of zig-zag path a TCD map $P$ on \smash{$\widehat \A$}.
+Our first main result is the following.

+\begin{Theorem}[cf.\ Theorem~\ref{prop:mon}] The TCD map $P$ is a twisted TCD map with monodro\-my~$-\Pi(1)$. \end{Theorem} In other words, the construction of $[\wt]$ from a twisted TCD map by taking multi-ratios has a (left) inverse.
+Hamiltonians and Casimirs in geometric integrable systems are typically constructed as invariants of the monodromy matrix $M$ \cite{GSTV, KhesinSoloviev, OST1, Soloviev}.
+By definition, the GK Hamiltonians and Casimirs are coefficients of the spectral curve.
+Therefore, the following theorem turns out to be the key to proving that Hamiltonians and Casimirs in geometric integrable systems coincide with their GK counterparts. \begin{Theorem}[cf.\ Theorem~\ref{p:sc}] The spectral curve of the dimer model on an arbitrary minimal graph $\Gamma$ on the torus is given by

-Theorem~\ref{thm:spectralbm} holds for general graphs and not just for those related to cross-ratio dynamics, hence it may be of independent interest.
-The matrix $\Pi(w)$ is reminiscent of the boundary measurement matrix for networks on cylinders of \cite{GSV,GSTV}.
-In a recent preprint of which we learned during the completion of this work, Izosimov \cite{Izosimov} made precise the connection between the integrable systems of \cite{GK13} and \cite{GSTV}.
-In particular his main result provides a representation of the dimer spectral curve similar to Theorem~\ref{thm:spectralbm}.
+\end{Theorem} The matrix $-\Pi(w)$ is closely related to the boundary measurement matrix for networks on cylinders of \cite{GSTV, GSV}, as detailed in Remark~\ref{rem:bmm}.
+In a recent preprint of which we learned during the completion of this work, Izosimov \cite{Izosimov1} made precise the connection between the integrable systems of \cite{GK13} and \cite{GSTV}.
+In particular, his main result provides a representation of the dimer spectral curve similar to Theorem~\ref{thm:spectralbm}.
 We note that analogous representations have appeared in physics in the special case of the periodic Toda chain \cite{EFS} and in mathematical physics via representation-theoretic arguments \cite{FM16}.

-Theorem~\ref{thm:main1} realizes cross-ratio dynamics as a special case of the dimer integrable system by adopting an analytic point of view using coordinates on the spaces on which the two dynamics occur.
-One can actually provide a more geometric identification by making use of the recently introduced \cite{AGR} triple crossing diagram maps (TCD maps).
-These maps, a version of the vector-relation configurations of \cite{AGPR} better adapted to geometric dynamics, associate a geometric configuration in some projective space $\CP^m$ to a bipartite graph on a disk with trivalent black vertices.
-To each white vertex is associated a point in $\CP^m$, with the constraint that any three points associated to the neighbors of a black vertex must be aligned.
-One can perform local changes of the geometric configuration of a TCD map which are associated with the dimer local moves for bipartite graphs.
-Using appropriate coordinates, these moves carry an interpretation in terms of cluster algebra mutations.